Sovereign Thought: Building Mental Firewalls Against Input Pollution

-Because surveillance capitalism doesn’t just track.
+You’ve encrypted your phone and you’ve hardened your browser, but the biggest breach isn’t digital, it’s cognitive.
+Surveillance capitalism doesn’t just track.
 It steers.
 The feed is a pipeline.
-The algorithm is the lever.
-And if you don’t defend your head, you’re owned before you log in.
+The algorithm is the lever and if you don’t defend your head, you’re owned before you log in.
+For a deep dive on how this works read The Resistence Mindset: How to Reclaim Control

 Influence as Infrastructure